bmink/microarcade/README.md

 Internally, `spi_device_transmit()` calls `spi_device_queue_trans()` followed
 by `spi_device_get_trans_result()`. `spi_device_queue_trans()` enqueues the
 transaction via DMA, and `spi_device_get_trans_result()` blocks until the transaction finishes.
-The reason this works for us is that the frame sender loop is in its own task.
+The reason this works for us is that the graphics engine's frame sender loop is in its own task.
 After the transaction is enqueued, `spi_device_get_trans_result()` will block on a queue internal to the SPI driver, ie. it will yield to the scheduler to run other tasks (such as the code to generate the next frame).

 As always with DMA, care must be taken to not access a buffer that is being used by DMA is not being accessed until the transaction finished, this is accomplished by the ping-pong frame technique accomplished by the "swap" part of `sendswapcurframe()`.
+When an app call this function, `curframe` will be swapped for a new empty framebuffer to continue drawing into, while the "old" frame will be sent to the display.

 # The local context